 At Pure Recovery, our main objective is to provide a medically supervised detox for our clients so they can move through this difficult process in the safest, most comfortable way possible.

 Only after a person successfully completes detox can they begin the path to recovery from cocaine addiction.

 Our expert team of addiction doctors and therapists customize the evidence-based recovery programs to each of our client’s unique needs and challenges.

-At Pure Recovery, our programs that address Cocaine addiction focus on evidence-based programs – approaches to recovery that are rooted in science and medicine with an emphasis on a neuroscience approach.
+At Pure Recovery, our programs that address Cocaine addiction focus on evidence-based programs – approaches to recovery that are rooted in science and medicine.

 We offer 30 and 60-day residential programs as well as a 90-day inpatient recovery program that is considered the “gold standard” in the industry.

 For those with addiction combined with a mental health issue like PTSD, depression or anxiety, our dual diagnosis treatment program explores the root causes of all issues to ensure a plan for proper healing and successful recovery.